 - Do not eat 3 hrs before class – food in your stomach will make you feel heavy and lethargic.
-Later on when your asana work develops you will feel sick if you have eaten before practice.
+Later on when your asana work develops you may feel sick if you have eaten before practice.

-- Hydrate yourself well before the class but do not drink water during class or bring a water bottle.
+- Hydrate yourself well before the class, but do not drink water during class or bring a water bottle.
 The senses, which include the way the salivary glands function, become feedback information for us and we do not want to obscure the message coming through the senses.

 - Wear clothes that have an elastic waist and wear pants that allow teachers to see knees and ankles.
 Bike shorts or tights work well.
 Please wear a modest shirt that has a reasonably firm fit.